wamae-ndiritu/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 [6.
 The shortest distance between two points is a straight line](./6-print_line.c) - A program to print lines with `-` character as many as the user want.
 If the number of lines passed as the argument is less than or equal to 0, then the program should only print a new line.
 To print, we must only use `_putchar()`.

+[7.
+I feel like I am diagonally parked in a parallel universe](./7-print_diagonal.c) - A program to print diagonal line on the terminal using the `\` character and spaces. f the argument of the function is less than 0 or equal to 0, then a new line is printed.
+Otherwise, `\` is printed separated by a new line as many times as required.
+The program keeps track of the `\` being printed so that it adds some spaces on to it to make all the \ to form a diagonal line.
+Also, I realized that when printing `\`, which is an escape character, we must add another, so that the first escapes the later.